mhucka/EvernotePDFClipper/README.md

 Requirements and strong recommendations
 ---------------------------------------

 EvernotePDFClipper requires [Paparazzi!](https://derailer.org/paparazzi/) to run.
-Please visit the [Paparazzi!](https://derailer.org/paparazzi/) to install it.
+Please visit the [Paparazzi!](https://derailer.org/paparazzi/) to download it and install it on your computer.

-To make its use convenient, I recommend creating a keyboard shortcut for EvernotePDFClipper.
+To make EvernotePDFClipper's use convenient, I recommend creating a keyboard shortcut to invoke it.
 You can use Mac OS X's built-in facilities for this, or a third-party utility such as [Keyboard Maestro](http://www.keyboardmaestro.com/main/).

 Usage
 -----